Back to Louisiana

 Plain English: The amendment adds a requirement for Louisiana Economic Development to provide an update report to the Legislature by January 1, 2027.

-• Adds a new resolution requiring Louisiana Economic Development to issue a report on their rural economic development efforts by January 1, 2027.
+• Adds a new clause requiring Louisiana Economic Development to issue a report to the Legislature no later than January 1, 2027.

 Plain English: The amendment makes small changes to the text by adding 'et. seq.' after certain references and removing a comma.